Up to 60% off sofas & mattresses — limited‑time deals.

 What to do with that in a purchase:

-• Ask what standard the product is built to for your jurisdiction and occupancy type
+• Ask which standard the product is built to for your jurisdiction and occupancy type

-• Request emissions-related documentation where it matters (schools, clinics, senior living)
+• Request emissions-related documentation where it matters most, such as schools, clinics, and senior living

 Action Summary